Welcome to Year 4

 Reading records and books - Everyday (Children should be changing their own reading books in school).

-PE Kits - Wednesdays and Fridays
+PE Kits - Fridays

-Homework - Given out on Fridays to be returned by the following Wednesday.
+Homework - Given out on Fridays to be returned by the following Friday.

 Spellings and times tables - Fridays